Routines overview

 MaskPut - copies the animation mask to the screen

-BkgPut - copies the animation background (taken from previous PutAnim) to the screen
+BkgPut - copies the animation background (taken from previous PutAnim)

 In palette-based drivers the colors in the animation are mapped to the palette entries.
 Anyway, because the palette is just a logical one, you should use UpdateGraph routine to assure that the animation on screen has the same color composition as appear in the active page.
 Due to same reason, raster operations do not perform well on such drivers.